jventura10/constructor-word-game/README.md

 # constructor-word-game

-This repository is a Node Command Line Hangman Game.
+This repository is a NodeJS Command Line Hangman Game.

 To run the game you must have Node Downloaded.
 Once you clone the repository and are in the correct directory you must enter